 Irish college lecturer in Paris stabbed to death by ex-student

-The former student, who was expelled from the university last year, is in police custody
+The 66-year-old had been teaching English in France for the past 20 years

-The victim taught at a private, university-level institution west of Paris.
-Photograph: Getty
+Forensic police in front of the main entrance of the Pôle Universitaire Léonard-de-Vinci where a 66-year-old teacher from Ireland was stabbed to death.
+Photograph: Philippe Lopez/AFP/Getty Images

-A 66-year-old Irishman who had taught English in France for the past 20 years was stabbed to death by an angry former student in front of the university where he worked on Wednesday.
+A 66-year-old Irishman who had taught English in France for the past 20 years was stabbed to death by a former student in front of the university where he worked on Wednesday.

 The victim, who hasn’t been formally named, taught at the Pôle Universitaire Léonard-de-Vinci, a private, university-level institution in La Défense business district to the west of Paris.
 He was stabbed several times in the throat as he left the building on his lunch break and died within minutes, French media reported.